kevinolega/callcentertrainingtips/_posts/2015-01-26-learn-fluent-english.md

 - What are your strengths
 - What are your weaknesses?
 - What are your fears?
-- What would you like to improve now.
+- What would you like to improve now?

 Write down as many as you can and try to expand.

-Write down your answer in the first sentence and expand to the next two or three sentence.
+Write down your answer in the first sentence and expand to the next two or three sentences.

 Include some details and add with the reasons why your answer is your answer.